thunder/thunder_schema/documentation.md

 ## Access unpublished

-With the access unpublished module, you can hand out links to unpublished nodes to e person, that would usually not have the permission to view unpublished articles.
+With the access unpublished module, you can hand out links to unpublished nodes to a person, that would usually not have the permission to view unpublished articles.

 The module creates a temporary link with an arbitrary hash token.
 This hash has to be added to the query in the